MESA/Boogie Mark Five 25-watt Amplifier Head

 |Dimensions||8" H x 14" W x 8 3/4" D|

-This Channel incorporates our best two Clean Modes ever, CLEAN and FAT from the MARK V. These Modes offer two musically useful flavors of this sparkling low gain voice that benefit from 35 years of continuous refinement and take Clean sounds to a dynamic, new touch-sensitive plateau.
+This Channel incorporates the best two Clean Modes ever, CLEAN and FAT from the MARK V. These Modes offer two musically useful flavors of this sparkling low gain voice that benefit from 35 years of continuous refinement and take Clean sounds to a dynamic, new touch-sensitive plateau.
 A third “crossover” Mode (CRUNCH) is also showcased here in Channel 1 and again, it’s taken directly from the acclaimed MARK V.

 The CRUNCH Mode covers the mid-gain ground between Clean and mildly overdriven and ultimately, with this power section, on up to the higher gain sounds of its namesake.
 CRUNCH by itself is worthy of—and delivers more than—most stand-alone amplifiers.
 Also, here in the FIVE: 25, CRUNCH is enhanced by the ability to blend in more power section clip at lower volumes due to its lower wattage range.
 The EL84s accentuated top end harmonic content adds a nice openness to lower GAIN settings and Brit-voiced shred to the higher GAIN range, making CRUNCH even more applicable and valuable.
 You will likely find it one of the most useful Modes of all in this MARK’s arsenal.